Training to Win

 Muscle size success secret - make this your secret weapon

-Now I know this might not sound terribly exciting at first.
-But believe me reading will be worth it, because the effects can be quite amazing and fast.
-So, if you have reached a plateau in your results and you just do not seem to be getting any bigger perhaps it is time to focus a bit more on the science of stretching.
+Now I know this might not sound exciting at first.
+But believe me, reading will be worth it because the effects can be quite impressive and fast.
+So, if you have reached a plateau in your results and you do not seem to be getting any bigger, perhaps it is time to focus a bit more on the science of stretching.

 Stretching properly can facilitate easy growth

 There is no definitive methodology covering stretching before weight training.
 Exercise scientists can list "common-sense" reasons why we should stretch to avoid injury, yet there is no proven evidence.
 Indeed, humans are amongst the few creatures that stretch before activity.
-Therefore, the IAPC cannot recommend a specific procedure other than to advise bodybuilders to apply the "art of active rest" which we will explain further along and utilise what they feel is best for them.
-However, I will make one important statement about stretching.
+Therefore, the IAPC cannot recommend a specific procedure other than to advise bodybuilders to apply the "art of active rest" to explain further along and utilise what they feel is best for them.
+However, I will make one crucial statement about stretching.
 This advice is based on my observation over my 25 years in the bodybuilding industry.
 I have observed bodybuilders who had that special muscle quality; plump muscles that looked almost too good to be real, they all stretch between sets.
 They fill their resting time between sets, or while their partner performs their set by stretching the trained muscle group.
-As an example, Tom Platz was so flexible that even with such incredible muscle size on his legs he could do the total splits.
-I believe stretching between sets is a bodybuilding success-secret and I advise everyone to utilize this habit between sets.
+For example, Tom Platz was so flexible that even with such incredible muscle size on his legs, he could do the total splits.
+I believe stretching between sets is a bodybuilding success-secret, and I advise everyone to utilize this habit between sets.

 Richard Hargreaves, co-founder of the IAPC has this to say about stretching

 I have read and experimented extensively over the years with various training systems and methods.
-One method (It is not really a secret, but it may as well be, because so few people are aware of it, understand it, or take advantage of it) is stretching!
-I watched certain individuals who regularly stretched make phenomenal gains but for too long I did not realise it was stretching that was having a major impact on their results.
-However, a couple of things forced me to re think my position towards stretching.
+One method (It is not a secret, but it may as well be, because so few people are aware of it, understand it, or take advantage of it) is stretching!
+I watched certain individuals who regularly stretched make phenomenal gains, but I did not realise it was stretching that was having a major impact on their results for too long.
+However, a couple of things forced me to rethink my position towards stretching.
 One was scientific research that demonstrated muscles become more sensitive or receptive to IGF-1 if they are stretched.
-The other was the "Balloon" or "Bag" Theory to muscle growth which expounds your muscles are literally like water filled balloons or bags, and just like you can blow up a balloon, you can blow up a muscle.
+The other was the "Balloon" or "Bag" Theory to muscle growth which expounds your muscles are literally like water-filled balloons or bags, and like you can blow up a balloon, you can blow up a muscle.
 By stretching the muscle, you could be stretching or enlarging the muscle's outer membrane allowing the muscle to grow further.

-Some athletes take synthetic IGF-1 (banned substance) in injectable form to make gains in muscular size.
+Some athletes take synthetic IGF-1 (banned substance) in an injectable form to make gains in muscular size.
 However, a natural bodybuilder can take advantage of this potent muscle-building hormone by stretching.
-Stretching muscles make the cells more sensitive to this valuable growth factor and amplifies muscle building.
+Stretching muscles make the cells more sensitive to this valuable growth factor and amplify muscle building.

-The "bag theory" of muscle growth expounds the value of the "pump" for building muscle.
+The "bag theory" of muscle growth expounds the "pump" value for building muscle.
 This theory was developed by a researcher named D.J.
-Millward, a well-known scientist who has studied the muscle-building process extensively.
-The theory makes a lot of sense when you look at the physical structure of a muscle.
-A muscle is surrounded by a tight fibrocollagenous sheath referred to as fascia, which holds the bundles of muscle fibres (actin and myosin) firmly together.
-The theory follows that by stretching the Fascia you allow the muscle more room to expand or grow rather than 'forcing' growth within an unyielding barrier.
+Millward, a well-known scientist who extensively studied the muscle-building process.
+The idea makes a lot of sense when you look at the physical structure of a muscle.
+A muscle is surrounded by a tight fibro collagenous sheath referred to as fascia, which holds the bundles of muscle fibres (actin and myosin) firmly together.
+The theory follows that by stretching the fascia you allow the muscle more room to expand or grow rather than 'forcing' growth within a solid barrier.

 Millward states "...a key feature of skeletal muscle growth appears to be that it is limited by connective-tissue growth, which controls myofibre diameter and length."

 Scientifically, it has been measured that muscle growth is greatest by stretching the muscle.
-This was discovered by comparing the muscle growth in chicken wings.
+This was discovered by comparing muscle growth in chicken wings.
 One group of chickens had a weight tied to their wing.
 The weight was light enough so they could contract their wing - perform concentric contractions.
 A second group had a weight tied to their wing that was so heavy that could not move the weight and the wing muscle staying in a static stretched position.
-The muscle gain in the group of chickens who had their wings stretched was ten times greater than the group who could contract (perform repetitions) with their wings.
+The muscle gain in the chicken's group with their wings stretched was ten times higher than the group who could contract (perform repetitions) with their wings.
 This technique cannot be applied to humans because of the pain involved.
-(Poor chickens)
+(Poor chickens).

 The Art of Active Rest

 Utilising what is termed "active rest".
-Between every set of an exercise, instead of only resting, productively stretch the muscle you are training.
-When stretching take the muscle firstly to the point that you feel slight pain, then relax the stretch momentarily so the pain disappears.
-Repeat the "full" stretch on the muscle again - and hold.
-On the second attempt at a full stretch to tightness, you should be able to stretch further than you first stretched to the point of pain.
+Instead of only resting, every set of an exercise productively stretch the muscle you are training.
+When stretching take the muscle first to the point that you feel slight pain, relax the stretch momentarily, so the pain disappears.
+Repeat the "full" stretch on the muscle - and hold.
+On the second attempt at full stretch to tightness, you should be able to stretch further than you first stretched to the point of pain.
 This is due to "gates" at the end of muscle cells that lock to prevent injury are unlocked.
-Never hold a stretch at the point where you are feeling excessive pain - just slight discomfort.
-That pain is actually the muscle contracting against the stretch (to avoid injury).
+Never hold a stretch at the point where you are feeling excessive pain - slight discomfort.
+That pain is the muscle contracting against the stretch (to avoid injury).
 If the muscle is contracting, it is not stretching.
 Relax the muscle as it is being stretched, by consciously putting your attention on it.
 At the same time take deep slow breathes into your midsection (diaphragmatic breathing.)
-If you are seeking an improvement in your ability to stretch, be patient, changes usually take six weeks before they can be measured.
+If you seek an improvement in your ability to stretch, be patient, changes usually take six weeks before they can be measured.

-The only tension should be in the agonist and not the antagonist muscle and this tension should be "relaxed tension".
+The only tension should be in the agonist, not the antagonist's muscle and this tension should be "relaxed tension".
 To explain agonist and antagonist, here is an example.
 If you are performing bicep curls, the agonist would be your bicep, and the antagonist (opposing muscle) is your triceps.
-If you were doing triceps pushdowns, the agonist would be your triceps and the antagonist would be your biceps.
-Stretching between sets does not add extra time to your workouts yet training is more effective and productive.
+If you were doing triceps pushdowns, the agonist would be your triceps, and the antagonist would be your biceps.
+Stretching between sets does not add extra time to your workouts, yet training is more effective and productive.
 As a final word, if you have been training for a few years and never have taken advantage of the stretching stimulus be prepared for some spectacular results after utilising this "secret weapon".

 IAPC Bodybuilding Certificate Course

-This article is an excerpt from a new 21 lesson, 330-page Bodybuilding Contest Preparation Course which was published in Australian MuscleMag International.
-The new IAPC Bodybuilding Certificate Course covers everything you need to know and more importantly do in order to win at bodybuilding.
+This article is an excerpt from a new 21 lesson, 330-page Bodybuilding Contest Preparation Course, published in Australian MuscleMag International.
+The new IAPC Bodybuilding Certificate Course covers everything you need to know and, more importantly, win at bodybuilding.
 The course is recognised by the International Natural Bodybuilding Association (INBA) and offers a certificate at completion.
 Learn more insider secrets to bodybuilding with the official guide to bodybuilding and contest preparation.
-330 pages, 21 lessons, printed home study course with an academic certificate.
+Three hundred thirty pages, 21 lessons, printed home study course with an academic certificate.